 Choose one or more.

 DO NOT SWIM IN LAKE SAXTORP DUE TO A THREATENING ZEBRA MUSSEL.
 Read more further down. // The landscape in Järavallen is varying.
 The shallow beach area and the dry coastal meadows host many different bird species.
 The central parts of the area are dominated by pine woodland and to the east is the overgrown Hofterup bog.
 To the far north is a lake where you can go swimming.
 There are several hiking trails, a mountain bike trail and a riding trail.
-Large parts of the area is a nature reserve with special rules and restrictions.
+The western part of Järavallen is a nature reserve with special rules and restrictions.
 Check them out further down on this site.

 Do and experience

 There are many hiking trails and running tracks which criss-cross the site - everything from footpaths of a few kilometres to the slightly longer trail of 8.3 kilometres.
 One of the paths is suitable for disabled visitors.
 There is a wind shelter for hikers west of the Lake Saxtorp.
 Download the map over Järavallen recreation area with nine hiking trails and footpaths.

 The trails are primarily made for walking and hiking.
 They are of course also suitable for running.
 Just beware of roots crossing the trail.

-There is a horse riding track of 3,4 kilometres east of the highway.
+There is a horse riding track of 4,2 kilometres east of the highway.
 From August 2021 we have extended the riding trail with a few kilometres.
 Local signs show where to go.